Last updated on May 14th, 2023 at 11:17 am

 Visiting the courtyard is free anytime, but you can enter only when the temple church is open.

-10. The old district of Kampielo
+10. The narrow streets of the old district of Kampielo

 Kampielo is the name of the northern district of the old town.